jarednjk/SQL_Chicago_Taxi_Trip/README.md

 ### 3. Increase in Cost of Taxi Over the Last Decade

+To identify the increase in taxi cost over the last decade, I filtered by averaging the cost of each taxi trip according to the year.

 ```
 SELECT
     EXTRACT(YEAR from DATE_TRUNC(CAST(trip_start_timestamp AS DATE), YEAR)) AS year,